NandhiniSubramanyan/COVID_Dashboard/README.md

 # COVID_Dashboard
-Dashboard visualization using COVID-19 data from John Hopkins University
+Dashboard visualization using COVID-19 data from John Hopkins University using Python